 If the free space in extents falls below a level set by the STN_FREE_SPACE_THRESHOLD configuration option, the Stone takes a number of steps to avoid shutting down.
-For information, see "How To Recover from Disk-Full Conditions" on page 232.
-(The default setting for STN_FREE_SPACE_THRESHOLD is 1 MB; see page 379.)
+For information, see "How To Recover from Disk-Full Conditions" on page 178.
+(The default setting for STN_FREE_SPACE_THRESHOLD is 1 MB; see page 293.)

-For planning purposes, you should allow additional disk space for making Gem-Stone backups and for duplicating the repository when upgrading to a new release.
-A GemStone full backup typically occupies 75% to 90% of the total size of the extents, depending on how much space is free in the repository at the time.
+For planning purposes, you should allow additional disk space for making GemStone backups and for making a copy of the repository when upgrading to a new release.
+A GemStone full backup may occupy 75% to 90% of the total size of the extents, depending on how much space is free in the repository at the time.